-The Ada Lovelace Institute marked the beginning of an independent review it has commissioned on the governance of biometric data by hosting a debate on UK biometrics regulation.
 The Facial Recognition and Biometrics – Technology and Ethics event, held in London on 29 January 2020, was jointly organised with the Foundation for Science and Technology and chaired by Baroness Beeban Kidron OBE.

 It was attended by over 150 people from the public sector and industry with an interest in biometrics, including academics, parliamentarians, regulators, scientists and technologists.
 Speeches were given by Matthew Ryder QC, who is leading on the independent review, Carly Kind for the Ada Lovelace Institute, James Dipple-Johnstone for the Information Commissioner’s Office, and Carsten Maple from the University of Warwick.
 Guests included the Forensic Science Commissioner Gill Tully, the Biometrics Commissioner Paul Wiles and Cressida Dick, the Metropolitan Police Commissioner.

 The debate contemplated the wide range of uses of new digitised forms of biometric recognition and the challenges and risks surrounding them.
 In particular, the debate conjured a puzzled Live Facial Recognition – or LFR – elephant, enabled by advances in technology, but waiting to be dealt with legally and ethically, one step at a time.
 When other new forms of biometrics are additionally considered, the scope for legal analysis is vast.
 This is rousing interest at all levels of government, and in companies.

 Here are some of the themes that emerged in the debate: